Inspection 12: Recent history

-After the release of Get Rad, Dan McLintock also decided to return to school.
+After the release of Get Rad, McLintock also decided to return to school.
 Not breaking up or going on hiatus, Inspection 12 remained, although only playing sporadic shows in the member's home area of Jacksonville as they focused on their lives outside of music.
-James would later rejoin the band in July 2006 after finishing his studies, and after Yellowcard's 2007 release Paper Walls, Pete Mosely would also return.
-He describes the current situation of the band as "We just toned it down and it's more of just a hobby for us".
-In November 2012 Dan McLintock announced on the band's official Facebook page that he had decided to leave the band.
-Rob Reid, founding member and original singer rejoined soon thereafter.
+Trimble rejoined the band in July 2006 after finishing his studies.
+After Yellowcard's 2007 release, Paper Walls, Mosely would also return, describing the current situation of the band, "We just toned it down, and it's more of just a hobby for us.”
+In November 2012, McLintock announced on the band's official Facebook page he had decided to leave the band.
+Reid, the band's original lead vocalist and co-founder, rejoined soon thereafter.

-Inspection 12 announced on their Facebook page on May 20 of 2013 that they are in the process of recording a new record, the first single of which "Ole You" was released on Amplified Vol. 1, a compilation CD of local Jacksonville artists.
-The band would go on to release its latest album, Redefine, in December 2014.
+Inspection 12 announced via their Facebook page in May 2013 they were in the process of recording a new record, Redefine.
+The single "Ole You" was released on Amplified Vol. 1, a compilation CD of local Jacksonville artists.
+The band went on to release Redefine in December 2014.
+Jeremy Baker joined in 2014, replacing McLintock on bass.
+After several years of occasional live performances primarily around the Jacksonville area, Inspection 12 announced via social media a new album, Are We There Yet?!..., would be released on People of Punk Rock Records in July 2025.

-Side projects

-In 2004, following the release of Get Rad after being dropped by Honest Don's, Dan McLintock and Tim Grisnik started the band Sensei alongside Inspection 12, together with long-time friends Damion Waters, Mark O'Quinn and Eric Denton.
-After playing shows for a few years, Sensei dissolved in May 2007.
-Tim Grisnik is also a founding member of The Softer Side, which formed in 1999.

-In September 2008, Dan McLintock, Tim Grisnik and Eric Denton joined forces with Casey Teate to form The John Carver Band and have recorded two full-length albums (The John Carver Band 2008 & Everywhere is Home 2012) and one EP (Innocent Strategies 2017).

-Music style and influences

-The band started off as an unorthodox band, described as preppy compared to the more stereotypical punk rockers, eventually incorporating more and more instruments into their sound, often layering a piano over the guitars which has been described as "sacrilege" to the punk community.

-Apart from the southern Californian punk rock/skate punk bands such as NOFX and Lagwagon, members of Inspection 12 have expressed their admiration for musicians such as The Beatles, Ben Folds, Billy Joel, Bruce Hornsby, Cat Stevens, dada, Death Cab for Cutie, Elton John, James Taylor, Mötley Crüe, Sting and Tom Petty as well as classical composers such as Ludwig van Beethoven, Johann Sebastian Bach, Frédéric Chopin, Wolfgang Amadeus Mozart, George Frideric Handel and Sergei Rachmaninoff.